The RagaMuffin is a close relative to the better known Ragdoll who in past times could be found in a number of colours.

 The RagaMuffin reaches full maturity around four years of age.
 Males are noticeably larger than females.

 The RagaMuffin is a beautifully sweet natured breed of cat.
-They are extremely intelligent, affectionate, loving and people oriented.
-They get along well with children and other pets and make an exceptional family pet.
+They are extremely intelligent, affectionate, loving and people oriented who get along well with children and other pets and make an exceptional family pet.

 Due to their extremely trusting nature, RagaMuffins should not be allowed to roam outside on their own.
 There are too many dangers such as cars and dogs.